 Disability Living Allowance changing to Personal Independence Payment – from April 2013

-From April 2013 everyone aged 16 - 64 receiving DLA will be reassessed to see whether they are entitled to the new Personal Independence Payment.
+- From April 2014 it is expected that anyone aged 16 - 64 who already receives DLA will be reassessed to see whether they are entitled to the new Personal Independence Payment.
 It is expected to take 3 years to transfer everyone over from DLA to PIP, so some claimants may not be contacted for a while.

-The Government has confirmed that all DLA claimants aged 16-64 will be subject to reassessment, likely to be a medical, conducted by a health professional: this includes those where an indefinite award has been made.
+- The Government has confirmed that all DLA claimants aged 16-64 will be subject to reassessment, which means they will have to complete a new application form , then they will have a medical assessment conducted by a health professional: this includes those where an indefinite award of DLA had previously been awarded.
 (70% of DLA claimants have an indefinite award).

 What’s staying the same?